filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 Make sure your main mining process is running before you run the following step.
 :::

+For this tutorial, we will us ~/.lotusmarkets` as the markets repository paths.
+You **do not** need to manually create the folder in advance.

 ```shell
 lotus-miner --markets-repo=~/.lotusmarkets init service --type=markets \
                                                         --api-sealer=$APISEALER \